OFFIS-DAI/mango/docs/source/tutorial.rst

     This will run in the asyncio loop.

 First, we create the container.
 A tcp container is created via the :meth:`mango.create_tcp_container` function which requires at least the address of the container as a parameter.
+The address consists of the host (IP) and a port number (usually, you can choose an arbitrary number).
 Other container types available by using :meth:`mango.create_mqtt_container` and :meth:`mango.create_ec_container`.
-For this tutorial we will cover the tcp container.
+For this tutorial, we will cover the tcp container.

 .. testcode::

     from mango import create_tcp_container

+    HOST = "127.0.0.1"
+    PORT = 5555
-    PV_CONTAINER_ADDRESS = ("127.0.0.1", 5555)
+    PV_CONTAINER_ADDRESS = (HOST, PORT)

     pv_container = create_tcp_container(addr=PV_CONTAINER_ADDRESS)